ANGLETON DIVORCE LAWYER

 To file for divorce in Texas, you must first meet a residency requirement.
 The requirement states that:

-- Either you or your spouse must be a Texas resident for the six months prior to filing for divorce
+- Either you or your spouse must be a Texas resident for the six months prior to filing

 - You must have lived in the county where your divorce is being filed for at least 90 days prior to filing